testcontainers/testcontainers-dotnet/CONTRIBUTING.md

 3. Do not forget the unit tests and keep the SonarCloud statistics in mind.
 4. If you are finished rebase and create a pull request.
 5. Cheers, :beers:.

+## Commit Message Guidelines

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain _what_ and _why_ vs. _how_